Gdańsk Street, Bydgoszcz: Tenement at 77

-The tenement at then Danzigerstraße 45, has been commissioned by a merchant, Karl "The young" Wolter, dealing with building material.
+The tenement at then Danzigerstraße 45, was commissioned by a merchant, Karl "The young" Wolter, dealing with building material.
 The eclectic facade displays interesting details: a bossage flanking the avant-corps, columns framing all first floor windows, topped by arched pediments.
 Bossages are mainly flanking second floor windows.
 The frontispiece capping the avant-corps is adorned with a male figure (Hermes?).